quantum-kite/kite/docs/documentation/disorder.md

 KITE's disorder implementation — general-purpose and user-friendly — is one of its main features.
-The inclusion of disorder in a given system follows a simple recipe: users select a default disorder (e.g., uncorrelated on-site potential and random vacancy defects) or define their own bespoke _disorder patterns_ in the [Python interface][kite-script] to simulate a specific disorder landscape.
+The inclusion of disorder in a given system follows a simple but effective recipe: users select a default disorder type or define their own  _disorder patterns_ in the [Python interface][kite-script] to create a bespoke disorder landscape.
 This information is passed on to [KITEx] and used to automatically perform the required modifications of on-site energies and hopping terms across the whole lattice _on-the-fly_.

 !!!
 Info
     Disorder patterns are local modifications of the Hamiltonian that can be constricted to one unit cell or can connect neighboring unit cells.
+    The local patterns are randomly distributed over the whole lattice with a desired concentration.
+This framework is thus ideal to simulate systems with random impurities/defects of specified types.

 KITE handles both standard uncorrelated disorder (e.g., random on-site energies) and realistic short-range disorder (e.g., vacancies or impurity scattering centers distributed randomly over the lattice sites with a specified concentration).
-KITE can handle multiple disorder patterns simultaneously.
+KITE can even handle multiple disorder patterns simultaneously.

 _Disorder implementation_: After defining a [regular lattice][tutorial-lattice], disorder can be added to the system.
 KITE allows the user to select between on-site and structural disorder by choosing between predefined classes